tinestaric/tinestaric.github.io/source/_posts/2024-02-26-reference-parameters-var-matters.md

 When passing a reference type, something like a list, we’re **not passing an actual list**, but only a **reference to that list**. *A pointer, a location.* Similar to having a piece of paper where the address of a house is written on.
 When passing it to a procedure, you’re not passing the whole house, just this *piece of paper* with the address.
 So when we’re talking about passing it by reference (with var) or by value (without var), we're talking about passing the **reference** by value or by reference.
 In our case, this piece of paper with the address.
 In both cases, someone can go to the house and **put something in** the house, or **take something out** of it.
 However, if we give them the address by value (without var), we’re saying, *you can find the house here, do what you want in the house, but you **can’t change the address** on this paper.* When we pass it by reference (with var), they can also **change the address** so it points to a **different house altogether**.

 And that’s what’s happening in our list example above.
-We got the *address* to our List (MyList), but then we created a **completely new list** (MyList2) and tried saying, *"Hey, MyList address should now point to MyList2"*.
+We got the *address* to our List (MyList), but then we created a **completely new list** (MyList2) and tried saying, *"Hey, MyList address should now point to this new list"*.
 When the parameter is passed without var, we **cannot do that**, hence, when the procedure finishes, MyList still **points to the original List** with only 1 item (“Hello”).

 In the second example, because MyList is **passed with var**, we can change it, so that it **points to the new List**, MyList2.